J. Cleaveland Cady: Brooklyn Academy of Design

-In 1869, Cady received his big break with the commission to build the Brooklyn Art Association's Brooklyn Academy of Design.
-For this project, he worked with architect Henry M. Cougdon in what appears to be their only collaboration.
-They executed the stone building in high Victorian Gothic style in tones of brown, grey and pink.
+Cady's first important commission was to build the Brooklyn Art Association's Brooklyn Academy of Design in 1889.
+For this project, he worked with architect Henry M. Cougdon, but there is no evidence that they worked together on other projects.
+They executed the stone building in high Victorian Gothic style in tones of brown, grey, and pink.
 Opening in 1872, the Brooklyn Academy of Design included exhibition space and studios for artists.

 The building was pictured in The American Architect and Building News in January 1876.

-Although this is not the style Cady is known for, architect Montgomery Schuyler said the Brooklyn Academy of Design is "one of the few successful secular Gothic designs."
+Architectural critic Montgomery Schuyler said that Cady's Brooklyn Academy of Design was one of few successful examples of secular Gothic design.

 Peabody Museum

-Cady also designed the original Peabody Museum of Natural History to house Yale University's mineral collection, fossils, and exhibits on zoology and geology.
+Cady designed the original Peabody Museum of Natural History to house Yale University's mineral collection, fossils, and exhibits on zoology and geology.
 The Gothic style building was constructed between 1873 and 1876 from brown and Nova Scotia stone, as well as Philadelphia-pressed brick.
 However, only a portion of Cady's design was ever constructed.
 The museum was located at the corner of Elm and High Streets but was demolished in 1917.

 Barron Library

-Cady designed the Barron Library in Middlesex, New Jersey in 1878.
-This brownstone in Romanesque style has a Roman arch, a three-story tower, and stained-glass windows.
-It was built of Belleville stone.
-Inside, the Reading Room's fireplace is outlined in Delft tiles depicting Bible scenes.
+Cady designed the Barron Library in Middlesex, New Jersey in 1877.
+This brownstone in Richardson Romanesque style has a Roman arch, a three-story tower, and stained-glass windows.
+This was likely the first time Cady used Richardson Romanesque style and is a restrained attempt because he wanted to blend the library into its rural background.